Agri-X/finance-chatbot/chainlit.md

 # Advanced AI Investment Analyst and Trading Executive: README

+## Changelog: Version 0.2.1

+This version introduces a new capability to fetch economic calendar data, expanding the AI's ability to incorporate macroeconomic indicators into its analysis.

+### **🚀 New Features**

+* **Economic Calendar Integration**: The AI can now scrape and display economic calendar data from Trading Economics, allowing for analysis of upcoming events that may impact the market.

+### **🛠️ New Tools Added**

+* `scrape_trading_economics_calendar`: A new tool to fetch data directly from the Trading Economics calendar.

 ## Changelog: Version 0.1.1

 This version focuses on refining the documented capabilities and correcting the list of available tools to accurately reflect the AI's current functions.